Hazardous Waste

 household waste disposal tips

-As we step into 2024, mastering household waste disposal is not just a responsible choice but a necessity for a sustainable future.
+As we enter 2025, mastering household waste disposal is not just a responsible choice but a necessity for a sustainable future.
 Understanding the different types of waste streams is the first step towards successful household waste management.
 Waste classification into organic, recyclable, and non-recyclable components sets the foundation for effective disposal techniques.

 What is considered household waste?

-The waste produced in households, and similar waste produced by businesses, is also called municipal waste or Municipal Solid Waste (MSW).
-Household waste is a diverse category encompassing general, recyclable, and organic waste collected directly at kerbside and back door, or brought to waste collection centres like bring banks, civic amenity sites, and pay-to-use compactors.
+The waste produced in households and similar waste produced by businesses is also called municipal waste or Municipal Solid Waste (MSW).
+Household waste is a diverse category encompassing general, recyclable, and organic waste collected directly at kerbside and back doors or brought to waste collection centres like banks, civic amenity sites, and pay-to-use compactors.

 According to Ireland’s Environmental Protection Agency (EPA) last report, in 2021, out of a substantial 1.84 million tonnes of household waste that were generated in the state, 1.81 million tonnes was managed.
 However, an estimated 25,700 tonnes remained unmanaged, emphasising the need for continued investments in waste management solutions to address this issue.